rs587781879

 Variant summary

 Our verdict is Uncertain significance.
-Variant got 1 ACMG points: 2P and 1B.
+The variant received 1 ACMG points: 2P and 1B.
 PM1BP4

 The NM_007194.4(CHEK2):c.383C>T(p.Pro128Leu) variant causes a missense change involving the alteration of a non-conserved nucleotide.
 The variant allele was found at a frequency of 0.00000372 in 1,613,940 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a benign outcome for this variant.
-12/21 in silico tools predict a benign outcome for this variant.
 Variant has been reported in ClinVar as Uncertain significance (★★).
+Another nucleotide change resulting in the same amino acid substitution has been previously reported as Uncertain significance in ClinVar.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. P128T) has been classified as Uncertain significance.

 Frequency